 In this blog, we discuss why latency in gaming is so integral to all types of gaming experiences.

 Latency in gaming is the time it takes for data to travel from your device to the game server.
 The faster data travels, the lower the latency – and the better the experience for your gamers.
-Conversely, the slower the data is transferred, the greater the latency – or “lag” as many gamers call it.
-A low latency game server will be able to transfer information extremely quickly.
+Conversely, the slower the data travels, the greater the latency – or “lag” as many gamers call it.
+A low latency game server transfers information extremely quickly.

-Although latency and ping are often used interchangeably, there are subtle differences.
-Ping is the signal that is produced and sent out when a player inputs a command and the server responds to it.
+Although ping and latency are often used interchangeably, there are subtle differences.
+Ping is the signal that is produced and sent out when a player inputs a command, and the server responds to it.
 For first person shooter games such as Destiny 2 or Doom Eternal, bad ping is very noticeable.
-As mentioned above, it could be the difference between you making the hit and missing it because you’re a few milliseconds behind.
-Good game server ping should therefore be at the top of the list when considering latency in gaming.
+As mentioned above, it could be the difference between making the hit and missing it because you’re a few milliseconds behind.

 There are several factors that increase latency in gaming, including:

 The hardware specification of your server – lower-spec or shared machines will always be slower at processing and rendering game data than a low latency game server.

 The server’s location – the longer the distance between your server and the gamer, the longer it takes for information to travel between the two.
 There will typically be many intermediate “hops” as the packet crosses the internet, further adding to the journey time.

 Your gaming server’s internet connection – a lower-grade internet connection will not be able to transfer information as quickly.

 High latency in gaming is typically caused by a combination of these factors.

 Latency in gaming is calculated by measuring how long it takes for a packet of data to travel between the gamer’s PC and the gaming server.
 Gamers will often measure latency themselves; they send a game server ‘ping’ – a single packet of data directed at the gaming server – and note the time it takes for the server to acknowledge receipt of the ping.